-ii.
+i.
 Domestic Entities

-Domestic entities are eligible to apply as prime recipients or subrecipients.
+The proposed prime recipient and subrecipient(s) must be domestic entities.
 The following types of domestic entities are eligible to participate as a prime recipient or subrecipient of this FOA:

 - 1. Institutions of higher education;

 - 2. For-profit entities;

-- 3. Nonprofit entities; and
+- 3. Nonprofit entities;

 - 4. State and local governmental entities; and

-- 5. Indian Tribes, as defined in section 4 of the Indian Self-Determination and Education Assistance Act, 25 U.S.C. § 530416.
+- 5. Indian Tribes as defined in Section 4 of the Indian Self-Determination and Education Assistance Act, 25 U.S.C. § 5304.